ptesarik/SIGILLatum.github.io/_posts/2023-07-21-state-of-riscv64-kdump.md

 [ 1558.912607][    C1] Kernel panic - not syncing: Fatal exception in interrupt
 [ 1558.912702][    C1] SMP: stopping secondary CPUs
 ```

+Of course, you can use `hardened_usercopy=n` on the kernel command line to
+disable the hardening, but I'm not sure it is the right solution.